coq/coq/doc/sphinx/addendum/omega.rst

   operators unknown from ``omega``.
 Finally, your goal may be really wrong!

-.. exn:: omega: Not a quantifier-free goal
+.. exn:: omega: Not a quantifier-free goal.

   If your goal is universally quantified, you should first apply ``intro`` as many time as needed.

-.. exn:: omega: Unrecognized predicate or connective: @ident
+.. exn:: omega: Unrecognized predicate or connective: @ident.

 .. exn:: omega: Unrecognized atomic proposition: ...

-.. exn:: omega: Can't solve a goal with proposition variables
+.. exn:: omega: Can't solve a goal with proposition variables.

-.. exn:: omega: Unrecognized proposition
+.. exn:: omega: Unrecognized proposition.

-.. exn:: omega: Can't solve a goal with non-linear products
+.. exn:: omega: Can't solve a goal with non-linear products.

 .. exn:: omega: Can't solve a goal with equality on type ...